anirudhtopiwala/Human_Detector/README.md

 ```
 ## Google Mock Test

 Google Mock is a way to test interdependent methods or classes by creating their mock counterparts.
-This is very useful as if there is any refactoring and the classes are changed, then the tests need not rewritten.
+This is very useful as if there is any refactoring and the classes are changed, then the tests need not be rewritten.
 Note: mock objects are different from fake objects.
 Mock objects are specifically built to test interdependent classes.

-For the current projects, I have created two mock methods in the Detection class, which are toggleMode() and modeName().
+For the current project, I have created two mock methods in the Detect class, which are toggleMode() and modeName().
 I have used these methods as these are the only methods which are called into different classes.
-All the other methods are independent and they act as just functions.
+All the other methods are independent and they just act as functions.
 Therefore I decided to use just these two methods for Google Mock implementation.

 Using Google mock macro "EXPECT_CALL", in the testDetect.cpp (DetectModeNameTest), I checked if the modeName() method is being called once and that the value "default" is being returned.